 A: Every thesis must be bound as a book using 8.5 x 11 inch pages.
 There is a required format for the title page.
 For additional requirements, consult the Guide to Honors.

-Q: Can I do Honors with a faculty advisor who is not on campus or on leave?
+Q: Can I do Honors with a faculty adviser who is not on campus or on leave?

-A: We strongly advise NOT to make such arrangements as this makes timely and in-depth advising much more difficult.
-Having an advisor who cannot meet frequently with you may put your project completion at risk.
+A: We strongly advise you NOT to make such arrangements as this makes timely and in-depth advising much more difficult.
+Having an adviser who cannot meet frequently with you may put your project completion at risk.

-Q: How often should I meet with my Honors advisor?
+Q: How often should I meet with my Honors adviser?

 A: Our experience is that meeting at least once per week very much enhances the quality of your project and reduces unproductive or wasted effort.

-A: Yes, this does occur in several ways.
-First, your advisor may choose to not continue your Independent Study/Honors courses due to lack of satisfactory progress, unanticipated problems, etc. Second, the Oral Examination Committee, which does not include your advisor, determines whether you are awarded Honors or not.
+A: Yes, this can occur for several reasons.
+First, your adviser may choose not to continue your Independent Study/Honors courses due to lack of satisfactory progress, unanticipated problems, etc. Second, the Oral Examination Committee, which does not include your adviser, may determine that Honors should not be awarded.
 This determination is based on three items: the written exam, Honors thesis, and oral exam.
 See the Description of the Honors program for details.
-Independent Study class grades and course credit are determined separately from the Honors designation.
+Independent Study class grades and course credit are determined by your adviser separately from the Honors designation.

-Q: Can one faculty advisor supervise several Honors projects at once?
+Q: Can one faculty adviser supervise several Honors projects at once?

 Q: Can I take the written Honors exam during my second semester of Honors work?

-A: Yes, there is an annual schedule of times for the written exam provided by the Honors program.
-We encourage taking the written exam earlier rather than later.
+A: We encourage taking the written exam in the first semester of your Honors work.
 See the most current document available on the Colleges Honors web page for precise schedules.

 Q: Can I do both a term abroad program and Honors?

-A: Yes, usually you will need to arrange an Independent Study course as part your term abroad program.
-Again, plan this well in advance with your Honors advisor.
+A: Yes, usually you will need to arrange an Independent Study course as part of your term abroad program.
+Again, plan this well in advance with your Honors adviser.

 Q: Does a course I took during a term abroad count toward Honors?

-A: Yes it can; this must be negotiated with your Honors advisor so that you end up with two independent study classes counting toward your Honors work.
+A: Yes it can; this must be negotiated with your Honors adviser so that you end up with two independent study classes counting toward your Honors work.

-A: Yes, you will need to plan with your advisor when you will complete the written exam following the written guidelines.
+A: Yes, you will need to plan with your adviser when you will complete the written exam following the written guidelines.

 Q: Can I do both the Teacher Certification program and Honors?